 Should You Install Run Flat Tyres on Your Car?

-Many new cars, particularly luxury vehicles, are now sold either with run flat tyres installed or with the option of fitting them.
+If you are wondering how do run flat tyres work and whether they are right for your vehicle, the following guide is sure to help.
+RFT tyres are designed to with features that enable you to move even in the event of a puncture.
+Many new cars, particularly luxury vehicles, are now sold either with run-flat tyres installed or with the option of fitting them.
 These tyres do exactly what they say on the tin – they still run when they are flat.
-As such, run flat tyres can save a lot of hassle and pressure in puncture situations, as you won’t need to stop and change a tyre or call for help.
+As such, run-flat tyres can save a lot of hassle and pressure in puncture situations, as you won’t need to stop and change a tyre or call for help.

 You can still drive on a flat tyre